elsampsa/valkka-examples/docs/index.rst

 Take also a look at `this presentation <https://drive.google.com/file/d/19VXmhTYi19EKDlSorv-Tmd0gholeD9SJ>`_ to see some of the typical video streaming / machine vision problems libValkka can solve for you.

 This documentation is a quickstart for :ref:`installing <requirements>` and developing with Valkka using the Python3 API.

-Consider this learning process:
+This is the recommended learning process:

 - Start with the :ref:`tutorial <tutorial>`
 - Valkka streams video and images between python multiprocesses, so reading `this article <https://medium.com/@sampsa.riikonen/doing-python-multiprocessing-the-right-way-a54c1880e300>`_ is a must